Our Portfolio

 Organization Overview

-The Inverse Surveillance Project is a hybrid legal, multimedia, and artificial intelligence community project that takes its name from the concept of citizen under-sight, an action undertaken by the subjects of surveillance, of the systems of surveillance.
+The Inverse Surveillance Project is a hybrid co-created process and community art project and counter-archive that takes its name from the concept of “citizen under-sight,” an action undertaken by the subjects of surveillance of the systems of surveillance.

 Summary